uuvccc/WorkDayTimer/README.md

 ## Configuration

 - `isFLEXIBLE`: Set to `True` for flexible work hours, `False` for fixed 9:00 AM start time
-- Image paths can be customized in the code for different desktop pet appearances
+- Image paths can be customized in the code for different timer appearances
 - Window position and size can be adjusted in the initialization parameters

 ## Contributing